colyseus/docs/docs/authentication/module.md

 The `@colyseus/auth` module is highly configurable and allows you to implement your own authentication backend.

+!!!
+Note "This module is currently in beta"
+    Feedback is welcome on [colyseus/colyseus#660](https://github.com/colyseus/colyseus/issues/660).

 ### Features

 - Client-side APIs (via `client.auth` - _currently only available for JavaScript SDK_)